atdd-bdd/GherkinExecutorForJava/README.md

 - You can also run `Feature_tic_tac_toe`in the `gherkinexecutor.Feature_Tic_Tac_Toe`.

-- If you are able to clone, just copy the `Translate.java` and` simple_test.feature`  files into your project.
+- If you are able to clone, just copy the `Translate.java` and` simple_test.featurex`  files into your project.

 ##### For Eclipse